tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 The concept of quorum slices in case of SCP provides asymptotic security and flexible trust, making it more acceptable than other earlier consensus algorithms utilizing Federated BFT, like the Ripple consensus protocol. [[14]] Here, the user is provided more independence in deciding whom to trust. [[15]]

 SCP protocol claims to be free of blocked states, provides decentralized control, asymptotic security, flexible trust and low latency.
 But it does not guarantee safety all the time.
 If the user node chooses an inefficient quorum slice security is not guaranteed.
+In the event of partition or misbehaving nodes, it halts progress of the network until consensus can be reached.

 ### LinBFT